IMmercato/paninaro/README.md

 2. Open your browser and go to http://localhost:3000

 ## Development Status
 The backend for the charts is still under development.
-If you want to see the vendor (Paninaro) part, which is still in development, you can access it with the following link: Paninaro Vendor.
+If you want to see the vendor (Paninaro) part, which is still in development, you can access it with the following link: https://paninaro.onrender.com/Paninaro.
 Use admin as both the username and password to log in.
 ## Special Instructions
 To access the cart, you must use an email address with the following domain: @itiseveripadova.edu.it, as this project is intended for the school.